ningguo99/binnight-mern/README.md

 # RESTful API developed by Node.js for bin-collection-reminder app #
-To add all dependencies, type the following command to your terminal.
+To add all dependencies, type the following command to your terminal:
 ```
-npm i
+$npm i
 ```